c2python-coding/Jtool/README.md

 ## Custom commands

 All commands are defined in files in the `operations` folder and allow for extending the query language.

-Each command must follow the following specification
+Each command must follow the following specification:

 ### 1. Commands
 The commands name  name (ex. `moo`) is referenced as follows in the query string.
 *  `@moo` for a non parameter command or
 *  `@moo(...)` for a parameter command where `...` is a string with whatever parameters are in the query string.

+The parameter string in the paretheses is automatically escaped, so using , core operators or other `@` commands does not cause errors

 ### 2. Registration
 To add the command `moo`, define a new function using the following format